marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ### Aside: Boilerplate for command line scripts
 - As our workflow managers will effectively run these scripts from a command line, they'll need code to handle accepting arguments for the input and output paths as well as creating any directories for the output if necessary
 - Footnote: Snakemake (and Nextflow?) automatically create directories for their outputs, but to make our code as portable as possible, we won't depend on that behavior
+- Footnote: Scripts run with Snakemake can sidestep any argument parsing in Python scripts by accessing arguments through the `snakemake` object and running the command with a [script guard](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#python).
+I avoid this approach, though, because it makes the underlying scripts less portable
 - Since this is boilerplate that won't change much, if at all, between the scripts in this pipeline, I'll introduce it once here, so afterwards we can focus on the business logic of each script
 - All our scripts will have a structure something like the following